In 2023 We Are Putting The Fun Back In Scout Camp!

 - adult staff typically sleep in air conditioned cabins

 - we are recruiting youth and adult female staff

 - room and board covered with a weekly salary

 - staff shirts and swag included at no charge

 - we begin CITs at age 14 with recommendations from their Scoutmaster

-If you would like to learn more about working at Camp Barstow in the summer of 2019 please contact the Camp Director.
+If you would like to learn more about working at Camp Barstow in the summer of 2023 please contact the Summer Camp Director.